andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 ## Code Modularity

-We seperate the configuration, reading and transmitting into three nice sections of code.
+We separate the configuration, reading and transmitting into three nice sections of code.
 The reading function recursively calls itself until reaching the carriage return where it calls the transmission function.
 The transmission function then recursively calls itself until reaching the carriage return too where it calls the reading function.